 Cons

-I use this as a last resort in most circumstances due to how aggressive it can be.
-Although it is very effective at getting rid of corrosion, it can remove more than you want.
-Start with a wire brush and if you need more power, grab a drill and wire wheel attachment.
+I use this as a last resort in most circumstances due to its potential for aggression.
+Although it is very effective at removing corrosion, it can remove more than you want.
+Start with a wire brush, and if you need more power, grab a drill and a wire wheel attachment.

 Pros